 As banks look to serve more customers with less risk, more products will move online.
 While banks have traditionally looked at the cloud as an anathema, Chief Information Security Officers (CISO) will be recalculating the risks between physical on-prem vulnerabilities vs multi-tenant cloud.

-Fintech apps have long aimed to give consumers more control over their finances.
-Despite this goal, many retail banks have failed to deliver seamless apps and some make multiple apps for different functions at their banks.
+Fintech applications have long aimed to give consumers more control over their finances.
+Despite this goal, many retail banks have failed to deliver seamless applications and some make multiple applications for different functions at their banks.

 Other apps, such as “neobanks, marketplaces, lenders” give customers a better user experience than products already available, said Forbes.